 I have yet to visit Bhutan, that mysterious country landlocked between Tibet and India.
 So when fellow travel blogger and solo female traveler Melissa Douglas of High Heels and a Backpack offered this guest post, I couldn’t say no!
-Bhutan travel is not in my plans yet so in the meantime, let Melissa guide you on what you need to know when traveling in Bhutan.
+Bhutan travel is not exactly in my plans yet, so in the meantime, let Melissa guide you on what you need to know when traveling there.

 Nestled deep within the high Himalayas, Bhutan is a land where magic and fantastic creatures are part of reality and not just a story.
 It’s a land where dragons are said to have once soared above the skies and where the national hero flew around the country on the back of a flying tigress.

 Intrigued?
 Of course, you are!
 As one of the least visited countries in the world, there is a cloud of mystery that surrounds the Dragon Kingdom.
 Let this Bhutan travel guide tell you what you should know before you go.

 Traveling in Bhutan will cost you a pretty penny.
 The Bhutanese government imposes a minimum daily fee of $200 ($250 in the peak season) per person for everyone who visits Bhutan.